 Yes, the cub will go to China after four years.

 External genitalia in bears doesn’t develop until the bear is several months old.
-We should be able to tell the sex of the cub in a few weeks.
 The best, and most reliable, way to determine a bear cub’s sex is through DNA analysis.
+We were able to determine that the newborn cub is a male.

 In the wild, bears—including giant pandas—give birth in small dens.
 In China's Wolong Reserve, pandas make their dens in large hollow conifer trees, with a diameter of about three feet.
 Where there aren’t any trees, pandas den in caves with a little bedding of twigs.
 They stay in these dens for about the cub’s first 100 days.

 We strive to recreate these surroundings for Mei Xiang.
-In January of this year, in anticipation of the breeding season, we rearranged Mei Xiang’s den.
+She always has access to her larger enclosures, though for the first few months of the cub's life she will spend the vast majority of her time in the den with him.
+She will occasionally venture out to eat, drink, urinate and defecate.
+Those trips will become increasingly longer as the cub grows.
+In January of 2013, in anticipation of the breeding season, we rearranged Mei Xiang’s den.
 We shifted the angle of the bars, so that keepers have more direct access to Mei Xiang and her cub while they are resting in the nest area.
 The old bars were recycled, making the renovations not only a little greener, but also a little less overwhelming for Mei Xiang.
 It was as if the “furniture” was simply rearranged one day.

 It is usually dark in Mei's den, as it would be in a wild bear's den, but the cams have infared and low-light capabilities, which allows her and the cub to be visible to cam viewers.
 This is also why the cam usually looks black and white.
 When the keepers turn on the lights, the cam shows up in color—except for the bears, of course, who are always black and white.